These are the cookie crumbs for my depreciating mind.

 I suppose for me, recently finding love and then having it broken quicker than it was built, I can say over time it is beautiful what more impressions can do, how they can make you find the person more attractive, more exciting, more lovable.
 I think it is important to just put forward the face you can the day you meet, because then, no matter what, you are being who you can, and each day you continue to tell the truth, to your partner and yourself, allowing for the growth to be organic, beautiful, and comforting.
 To want that “first moment” back, is like asking for your virginity to be restored.
 Impossible, to say the least, but so much better the second time, or third, or when you truly understand and embrace a connection.

-Back to silence amongst the murmuring voices.
+I went back to silence amongst the murmuring voices.
 Texting her to take her time, saying I had gotten a table, no rush.
 Words I would want to hear in the same situation.
 Easier to comfort others than yourself of course.

-These moments in my weeks where I get to go out and turn my phone on silent are captivating.
+These moments in my week where I get to go out and turn my phone on silent are captivating, yes I am talking about dating.
 To get away from the glow of a screen, the reminders of an email, the chime of a text.
-To just use your phone as a random fact check or to remember an example.
-When turning your phone face down makes you feel proud versus scared you will miss something important.
-When the important thing is right in front of you.
-They give my mind a rest but not until recently was I told perhaps I wasn’t actually just enjoying the moment and being myself but putting on an act of sorts.
-Well turns out when I am just me, it is amazing to be disconnected from the world.
-“How much further can we get from nothing” where even a cloud isn’t ethereal enough.
+To just use my phone as a random fact check or to remember an example.
+When turning my phone face down makes me feel proud versus scared I will miss something important.
+In this case the important thing is right in front of me.
+It gives my mind a rest.
+Recently I was told, perhaps I wasn’t actually enjoying the moment and being myself but putting on an act of sorts (you can hear more of this in Convincing Explanations).
+Turns out when I am just me, it is amazing to be disconnected from the world.
+How much further can we get from nothing where even a cloud isn’t ethereal enough.

-Telling deep moments and being given the chance to recall memories from the past few years that truly brought a smile to my face: directing, my dad, my life.
+Sharing these deep moments and being given the chance to recall memories from the past few years that truly brought a smile to my face: directing, my dad, my life.
 It brought me comfort.
 It made me legitimately smile.

-Being able to explain my life and not be judged on it but accepted for it or just listened to.
+Being able to explain my life and not be judged on it but accepted for it or just listened to, with intent and interest.
 Not needing to know what was in her head, because she would tell me.
 No deep analysis needed.
 No multiple thoughts within a split second as preparation for what might be said next to head off any dragons or ogres.
 Not having the answers was just as rewarding as having them.
 I like not having to constantly make eye contact during a story because I know they are listening.
 I disarmed myself by not feeling the need to analyse emotions, eyes, shifting, body language, I was comfortable with myself.

 I left on that cold night warm and content inside and out.
 As I write the daily life anxieties start to return but for those two hours I had complete calm and a sense of self.
 It was beautiful.
 No expectations, no wants, just enjoying being there.
 It was her partly her childlike approach to dating that calmed me.
 It made me feel safe.
 I didn’t have to talk about sex, pop culture, or entertain.
 I just got to be me.
 I could stumble my words, say the wrong thing, and pause to form the words or never figure them out.
 It all felt comforting.
 That night was a good night.
 She opened up to me in an extremely vulnerable way and we could still carry on.
 Her eyes told an amazingly deep story and through the pain a deep love for herself and those around her.